From the river to the sea: Response to criticism

 Researcher and former negotiator in Israeli–Palestinian peace process Ahmad Samih Khalidi has responded to criticism which characterizes the phrase as genocidal, "It is perfectly possible for both people to be free between the river and the sea, is 'free' necessarily in itself genocidal?
 I think any reasonable person would say no. Does it preclude the fact that the Jewish population in the area between the sea and the river cannot also be free?
 I think any reasonable person would also say no."

 Palestinian American writers such as Yousef Munayyer and historian Maha Nassar have written that accusations that the phrase is a call to genocide, rely on racist and Islamophobic assumptions about Palestinian intent.
-Anthropologist Nadia Abu El Haj notes that critics who characterize it as "threatening", "intimidating", or a call to "genocidal violence" when it is used in support of Palestine do not make equivalent claims when used by Israelis.
+Anthropologist Nadia Abu El Haj notes that critics who characterize it as "threatening", "intimidating", or a call to "genocidal violence" when it is used in support of Palestine do not make equivalent claims when such language is used by Israelis.

 In describing the criticism of the phrase, scholar of politics in the Arab world Elliott Colla writes:It is the first phrase of the slogan—"from the river to the sea"—that has caused so much fury.
 Dominant Jewish communal institutions, most prominently the ADL and AJC, have insisted that this phrase is antisemitic.
 Throughout recent years, they have composed new definitions of antisemitism that render many common expressions of Palestine solidarity as ipso facto instances of anti-Jewish hate speech ... the slogan "from the river to the sea" figures prominently in their accusations of antisemitic doublespeak.

 In 2021, over 200 scholars in various fields signed the Jerusalem Declaration on Antisemitism.
-The declaration discussed common manifestations of antisemitism, as well as what kinds of speech and behavior are antisemitic and what kind of speech and behavior are not, espacially regarding the Palestine-Israel conflict.
-According to the authors, "between the river and the sea" is not antisemitic.
+The declaration discussed common manifestations of antisemitism, as well as what kinds of speech and behavior are antisemitic and what kind of speech and behavior are not, especially regarding the Palestine-Israel conflict.
+According to the declaration, "It is not antisemitic to support arrangements that accord full equality to all inhabitants ‘between the river and the sea,’ whether in two states, a binational state, unitary democratic state, federal state, or in whatever form."

 Scholars Amos Goldberg and Alon Confino write in 2024, that it is not generally the case that the phrasing expresses a genocidal and antisemitic intention, instead historical usage articulates political strategies for Palestinian liberation.

 Legal status

+As of 2026, the phrase "From the river to the sea" is generally legal in most of the world though its use has become legally constricted in some places, including Bavaria, Germany and Queensland, Australia.
+Supporters of the restrictions argue that the intent is antisemitic or is calling for a genocide of Jewish people, while opponents reject this interpretation and say that it is used to advocate for Palestinians to have the "freedom to establish their own state" and to demand the end of Israeli occupation.
+Legal authorities and courts have taken differing approaches on whether the phrase is to be criminalised or not.